 Jane Horstmann is a proud Philadelphia native, and earned her B.S. in Secondary English Education from Boston University.
-In her role as Curriculum and Learning Manager, she organizes the site’s inaugural Learning and Development Conferences and manages the Whole School Whole Child Project Leaders.
+In her role as Curriculum and Learning Manager, she organizes the site’s Learning and Development Conferences and manages the Whole School Whole Child Project Leaders.
 Previously Horstmann worked as a Program Manager at Malcolm X and Garfield Elementary Schools, and as the National Mobilization Manager for City Year’s Headquarters.
 Horstmann is committed to supporting urban schools in working to end the drop out crisis and feels that City Year corps members will help close the achievement gap nationally.
 Prior to joining City Year, Horstmann taught and volunteered in classrooms in DC, Boston, Philadelphia, and Sydney, Australia.

 Civic Engagement Program Manager

 Daniel is serving his fifth year with the City Year Washington, DC Civic Engagement Team, and his third year as the Program Manager.
 He graduated from George Mason University in 2008 with a BA in Conflict Analysis & Resolution and a concentration in Community, Group, and Organizational Conflict.
 During his time with City Year he also received a Certificate in Non-Profit Leadership from the University of the District of Columbia.
 Daniel has worked with youth of all ages and has built up a passion for community engagement throughout his academic and volunteer career.
 His personal mission is to find meaningful ways to bring together citizens from all corners of a community to build something great together, and to empower those around him to make the impact they wish to see on the world.